 “A FitBit with an HR monitor, a blood pressure cuff, and a pulse oximeter.
 Really helpful for me to be able to monitor my vitals at home and has saved me countless trips to the ER/Urgent Care to get ‘checked out,’” Meghan Pagnam Stalford said.
 “Also helps me to give my doctors better information at my appointments.”

 Brittany Goldsworthy added, “My pulse oximeter and Fitbit have been a great investment.
 I have POTS so they help me keep track of my heart rate and it’s easier to tell if I’m doing OK or if I’m pushing myself too much.
 I also have CVID [common variable immune deficiency], and the pulse oximeter helps me keep track of my oxygen levels when I’m sick or short of breath.
 I’m so thankful for both.”

-Buy the Fitbit Inspire HR above for $99.95 from Fitbit.
+Buy the Fitbit Inspire HR above for $69.95 from Amazon.

 What’s better than a cozy recliner?
 If you struggle to get comfortable on the couch but don’t want to lie all the way down in bed, a recliner offers you that perfect halfway position.
 You can sit up to read, write, or draw, then recline to watch TV, listen to music or sleep.

 “My recliner,” said Sue Hargraves.
 “It’s a cuddle spot for me and my dog, a place to sleep when I can’t lay down, and it’s the only chair that my back doesn’t ache.”

 Buy the Serta recliner above for $355.17 from Amazon.